 regional informational meetings about Wisconsin Fast Forward Grant

 Opportunities.
-The events will take place on Tuesday, March 4, from 2-4 p.m. at WITC-Superior in
+The events took place on Tuesday, March 4, from 2-4 p.m. at WITC-Superior in

 the conference center and on Thursday, March 6, from 2-4 p.m. at WITC-Ashland in